advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-posts.markdown

 ## Displaying your form

 If editing has been configured for a form you will also need to specify whether to create a new post or edit an existing one.
-If you want to edit a post you need to pass a post ID with the form argument `post`.
-For creating a post, the form argument `post` should be set to `new`.
-The current post can be edited by using `current`.
-With a shortcode this would look like.
+If you want to create a new post you don't have to anything in particular.
+If you want to edit a post though you need to pass a post ID with the form argument `post`.
+The current post can be edited by using `current` instead.

+Create a new post:
-`[advanced_form form="form_key" post="new"]`
+`[advanced_form form="form_key"]`

+Edit a post with a specific ID:
 `[advanced_form form="form_key" post="1"]`

+Edit the currently displayed post:
 `[advanced_form form="form_key" post="current"]`

-And the function call equivalent is
+Of course it's also possible to pass these arguments when using a function call:
 `advanced_form( 'form_key', array( 'post' => 1 ) );`

 ## Creating posts as draft